81ack0ut/janus-scan/README.md

 Use the --names option to only show the subdomains and not their IP addresses: janus.py domain_name --names

-Use the --ips option to only show the IP addresses and not the subdomains.
-Example: python3 script_name.py domain_name --ips
+Use the --ips option to only show the IP addresses and not the subdomains: python3 script_name.py domain_name --ips

-Use the --scope option to provide a file containing a list of IP addresses to match against the subdomains' IP addresses. python script_name.py domain_name --scope scope.txt
+Use the --scope option to provide a file containing a list of IP addresses to match against the subdomains' IP addresses: python script_name.py domain_name --scope scope.txt

 Why Janus?